helidon-io/helidon/metrics/api/README.md

 2. Packaging

    Your component cannot update live metrics unless the Helidon metrics implementation in `helidon-metrics` is on the path at runtime.
-Your own component depends on the API, not the implementation.
+Your own component depends on the API, not the full metrics implementation in `helidon-metrics`.

    Whoever uses your component in an app or packages and deploys your component needs to be aware that--if they want metrics to work--they need to make sure the metrics  implementation is available at runtime.
-As long as _some_ Maven artifact in the stack has a runtime or stronger dependency on `helidon-metrics`, then metrics will work.
+As long as _some_ Maven artifact in the stack has a runtime or stronger dependency on `helidon-metrics` (and if metrics is enabled via config or settings), then Helidon can activate the full-featured metrics.

   The public doc contains a section about this.
 Your component's doc can link to that.